HULL SPECIFIC INFORMATION

 1. Legislative Background and Purpose

 The Deprivation of Liberty Safeguards were introduced on 1st April 2009 via the amended Mental Health Act 2007.
-These safeguards will provide legal protection where deprivations of liberty or restrictions in freedoms for individuals are assessed as necessary.
+They provide legal protection where a deprivation of a person’s liberty or restriction of their freedoms is assessed as necessary.
 These arrangements will only apply to people, not otherwise provided for in terms of legal safeguards who are currently resident in hospitals (both acute medical, hospices and psychiatric) or care homes registered under the Care Standards Act 2000.

 The Deprivation of Liberty Safeguards came into being due to the European Court of Human Rights ruling in 2004 on the Bournewood case which highlighted the need for additional safeguards for people who lack capacity and might be deprived of their liberty.
 The Bournewood case concerned an autistic man with severe learning disabilities who was informally admitted to Bournewood Hospital in Surrey under common law.
 The European Court of Human Rights found that he had been deprived of his liberty unlawfully, because of a lack of a legal procedure that offered sufficient safeguards against arbitrary detention and speedy access to a court.
 The Deprivation of Liberty Safeguards has closed the ‘Bournewood Gap’ and will ensure compliance with the European Convention on Human Rights.